AnAngryGoose/anangrygoose.github.io/docs/infrastructure/docker/docker.md

 ## 2. Core Strategies: Storage & Networking

-The homelab utilizes two distinct patterns for volume and network management.
+I use two distinct patterns for volume and network management.

+I'm putting volumes first because it was somewhat hard to understand at first and led to a few lost files.

 ### 2.1.
 Volume Management Strategy